 3. Wearing makeup.
 No group looks more heightened with makeup than Winter and they know it, often not leaving the house without a fair bit of it – but, boy, it can take them places.
 If any group can carry a little too much, it’s this one.

 4. Generic brown eyeshadow is too hot, flat, and safe for this group.
-They are far more grey people.
+They are far more silver charcoal gray people.
 It looks cleaner and sharper.
 Grey includes a thousand choices from ice to near-black.
 The Darks will wear iron and diesel smoke.
 The Trues and Brights wear stainless steel and coal.

 It becomes essential to learn your right greys, the colour I think is the most challenging and often the last one people get very comfortable choosing after their PCA, but such a high-efficiency engine in clothing and eyeliner.
 I appreciate that the idea of saturated grey is oxymoronic.
 Closeness to greyness is how we decide a colour is of low saturation.
 What does Winter do, who needs high sat everything?